* Organization of solely black congressional representatives

 The Congressional Black Caucus (CBC) is an organization of black congressional representatives.
-While it is officially “nonpartisan,” the CBC since its founding has functioned as part of the left wing of the Democratic Party.
+While it is officially “nonpartisan,” this Caucus since its founding has functioned as part of the left wing of the Democratic Party.

-The CBC was established in January 1969.
-Its founders were Representatives John Conyers and Charles Diggs of Michigan, Ron Dellums and Gus Hawkins of California, Charles Rangel and Shirley Chisholm of New York, Louis Stokes of Ohio, Ralph Metcalf and George Collins of Illinois, Parren Mitchell of Maryland, Robert Nix of Pennsylvania, William Clay of Missouri, and Delegate from the District of Columbia Walter Fauntroy.
+The CBC was established in January 1969 as a “Democrat Select Committee,” and it was renamed as the Congressional Progressive Caucus in February 1971.
+Its founders were Representatives John Conyers and Charles Diggs of Michigan, Ron Dellums and Gus Hawkins of California, Charles Rangel and Shirley Chisholm of New York, Louis Stokes of Ohio, Ralph Metcalfe and George Collins of Illinois, Parren Mitchell of Maryland, Robert Nix of Pennsylvania, William Clay of Missouri, and Delegate from the District of Columbia Walter Fauntroy.

 Until 1994, when voters returned a Republican House of Representatives, the CBC had been defined as an “official office of Congress” and as such was provided its own offices, staff and lavish budget.
-The CBC now claims as its address the office of whichever member is serving as Chairman.
-CBC funding flows largely through the tax-exempt Congressional Black Caucus Foundation, Inc. and is used to fund conferences, parties and other activities to benefit caucus Democratic leaders and their families.
-Membership in the CBC is accorded automatically to any African-American elected to the House of Representatives, unless that member refuses membership.
-As of April 2006, the CBC consisted of 5 officers and 38 additional members.
-All 43 were Democrats, and 22 of them were also members of the radical Progressive Caucus in the House of Representatives.
+Since 1995, the Caucus has claimed as its address the office of whichever member is serving as chairman.
+CBC funding flows largely through the tax-exempt Congressional Black Caucus Foundation, Inc. and is used to bankroll conferences, parties and other activities to benefit caucus Democratic leaders and their families.
+Numerous CBC members also belong to the radical Congressional Progressive Caucus.

-When Franks was defeated for reelection in 1996, CBC member Bill Clay of Missouri wrote a six-page letter to the departing lawmaker, characterizing Franks as a “foot shuffling, head-scratching ‘Amos and Andy’ brand of ‘Uncle Tom-ism’” and a “Negro Dr. Kevorkian, a pariah, who gleefully assists in suicidal conduct to destroy his own race.”
-Rep. Clay described Franks as one of those “Negro wanderers” whose “goal … is to maim and kill other blacks for the gratification and entertainment of — for lack of a more accurately descriptive word — ultra-conservative white racists.”
+When Franks was defeated in his 1996 bid for re-election to Congress, CBC member William Clay of Missouri wrote a six-page letter to the departing lawmaker, characterizing Franks as a “foot shuffling, head-scratching ‘Amos and Andy’ brand of ‘Uncle Tom-ism’” and a “Negro Dr. Kevorkian, a pariah, who gleefully assists in suicidal conduct to destroy his own race.”
+Further, Rep. Clay described Franks as one of those “Negro wanderers” whose “goal … is to maim and kill other blacks for the gratification and entertainment of — for lack of a more accurately descriptive word — ultra-conservative white racists.”
 No other member of the CBC was willing to condemn or criticize Clay’s remarks.

-According to Carol M. Swain, writing in the The American Prospect, “[T]he most costly mistake” made by the CBC “was probably its apparent embrace of Louis Farrakhan.”
-The Caucus made a “covenant” with Farrakhan in 1994 which it was forced to rescind shortly thereafter as result of public outrage. “…Khalid Muhammad, a disciple of Farrakhan, delivered a venomous speech at Kean College attacking Jews, Catholics, and other groups,” wrote Swain.
+According to political science professor Carol M. Swain, writing in the The American Prospect, “[T]he most costly mistake” made by the CBC “was probably its apparent embrace of [Nation Of Islam leader] Louis Farrakhan.”
+The Caucus in 1993, under the leadership of its chairman Kweisi Mfume, made a “sacred covenant” with Farrakhan which it was forced to rescind shortly thereafter as result of public outrage.
+“Khalid Muhammad, a disciple of Farrakhan, delivered a venomous speech at Kean College attacking Jews, Catholics, and other groups,” wrote Swain.
 “The ensuing public outrage was so great that it led the Congress, for the first time in history, to pass a resolution condemning the speech of a private citizen.
 Twenty [Congressional Black] caucus members voted for the resolution, eleven voted against, four voted present, and three failed to vote as the measure passed the House 361 to 34.”
-But in 1995, a year later, new CBC Chairman Donald Payne led his Caucus to endorse and take part in Farrakhan’s “Million Man March” in Washington, D.C.
+But in 1995, a year later, new CBC chairman Donald Payne led his Caucus in endorsing and participating in Farrakhan’s “Million Man March” in Washington, D.C.

 When conservative Republican (and Tea Party Caucus member) Allen West was elected to represent Florida’s 22nd District in 2010, he joined the CBC and became its only non-Democrat and non-leftist.
-In 2011, West objected to hostile language used by members targeting the Tea Party movement and threatened to leave the caucus unless its chairman, Rep. Emanuel Cleaver, would agree to condemn those remarks.
-Among those comments were Rep. Maxine Waters’ assertion that the Tea Party “can go straight to hell”; Rep. Frederica Wilson‘s characterization of the Tea Party as “the real enemy” that was seeking to hold Congress “hostage”; and Rep. André Carson‘s claim said that Tea Party-affiliated members of Congress viewed African-Americans as “second-class citizens” and would be happy to see them “hanging from a tree.”
+In 2011, West objected to hostile language used by fellow CBC members targeting the Tea Party movement and threatened to leave the Caucus unless its chairman, Rep. Emanuel Cleaver, would agree to condemn those remarks.
+Among the remarks in question were Rep. Maxine Waters‘s assertion that the Tea Party “can go straight to hell”; Rep. Frederica Wilson‘s characterization of the Tea Party as “the real enemy” that was seeking to hold Congress “hostage”; and Rep. André Carson‘s claim said that Tea Party-affiliated members of Congress viewed African-Americans as “second-class citizens” and would be happy to see them “hanging from a tree.”

-Ultimately, West decided to remain a CBC member because the caucus needed a conservative presence.
-“I will not be resigning from the Congressional Black Caucus,” West wrote on his Facebook following a meeting with Cleaver in early September 2011.
+Ultimately, West decided to remain a CBC member because the Caucus needed a conservative presence.
+“I will not be resigning from the Congressional Black Caucus,” he wrote on his Facebook following a meeting with Cleaver in early September 2011.
 “Cowards run from challenges, while warriors run to the sound of battle.”

 In October 2009, the Socialist Party of America announced that at least 70 Congressional Democrats were members of its Caucus at that time—i.e., members of the Democratic Socialists of America.
-Most of those individuals belonged to the Congressional Progressive Caucus and/or the Congressional Black Caucus.
-To view a list of their names, click here.
+Most of those individuals also belonged to the CBC and/or the Congressional Progressive Caucus.

 In September 2011, Emanuel Cleaver, addressing the subject of the skyrocketing unemployment rate among African-Americans, said: “If [former President] Bill Clinton had been in the White House and had failed to address this problem, we probably would be marching on the White House.
-There is a less-volatile reaction in the CBC because nobody wants to do anything that would empower the people who hate the president” — a reference to Barack Obama, a black man who once belonged to the CBC.
+There is a less-volatile reaction in the CBC because nobody wants to do anything that would empower the people who hate the president” — a reference to Barack Obama (who once belonged to the CBC).

-The CBC reacted with outrage when a black Sanford, Florida teenager named Trayvon Martin was shot and killed in an altercation with a “white Hispanic” man named George Zimmerman on February 26, 2012.
+The CBC reacted with outrage when a black Florida teenager named Trayvon Martin was shot and killed in a highly publicized altercation with a “white Hispanic” man named George Zimmerman on February 26, 2012.
 When Zimmerman was subsequently acquitted of murder and manslaughter charges in a June/July 2013 trial, CBC chair Marcia Fudge (D-Ohio) lamented that the case was evidence of a broader racial problem in the United States: “We are being attacked from so many sides that you have to at some point decide where you can have the most impact.”
-Calling for “a broader discussion that we need to have [about] how we are treating and minority people in this country,” Fudge cited as evidence of racial discrimination a recent Supreme Court ruling which overturned the 1965 Voting Rights Act’s requirement that mainly Southern states must undergo special federal scrutiny before being permitted to change their voting laws in any way — e.g., by instituting Voter ID requirements.
+Calling for “a broader discussion that we need to have [about] how we are treating and minority people in this country,” Fudge cited as evidence of racial discrimination a recent Supreme Court ruling which overturned a 1965 Voting Rights Act stipulation requiring that mainly Southern states undergo special federal scrutiny before being permitted to change their voting laws in any way — e.g., by instituting Voter ID requirements.